How To Make Moving With Kids Easy

 Stay on track with your family routines

 Never lose sight of your kids’ routines even though a move is hectic.
 Straying from a steady routine simply adds to stress and uncertainty.
 If you go for a walk every day at a certain time, keep that habit no matter how busy or distracted you get while planning a move.
 If they are used to getting your help with homework, keep helping them, and don’t skip a day.
-Set dinner on the table as often as you can.
 Holding fast to routines help kids feel protected.
 They thrive if you can keep the rhythms of everyday life.

 Drive them around the neighborhood on your last day so they can wave bye to friends and neighbors.
 You can all walk through the house and say farewell to each room as well.
 It is beneficial to the adults as much as it is for the kids.
 Is moving with kids easy as you want it to be?
 Maybe not, but if you use these occasions to create a memory book that your kids can fill with photos of their old room and dear friends, it can get a bit easier.